Blumhardt Foundation Funding

-Dame Doreen’s Gift is awarded by the Blumhardt Foundation to an outstanding maker who has moved beyond the ‘emerging’ stage and whose career would be significantly assisted by the receipt of the Gift.
-In awarding Dame Doreen’s Gift the Foundation aims to provide encouragement to a committed and outstanding maker whose achievements have garnered the admiration and respect of peers, sector leaders and institutions.
+Dame Doreen’s Gift is awarded annually by the Foundation to two outstanding makers whose careers would be significantly assisted by the receipt of a Gift.
+One Gift is awarded to a maker who has moved beyond the ‘emerging’ stage and one Gift is awarded to a mid-career maker.
+In awarding Dame Doreen’s Gifts the Foundation aims to provide encouragement to committed and outstanding makers whose achievements have garnered the admiration and respect of peers, sector leaders and institutions.

 The Blumhardt Fund

 - Total Fund available up to $10,000 per year per institution

 - Next application round will be 2024

 - Our Blumhardt Fund partners for the period 2021 – 2024 are The Dowse Art Museum, The Otago Museum and The Suter Art Gallery

 The Blumhardt Foundation’s Purpose is to Advance New Zealand’s craft/object art sector.
 The aim of the Blumhardt Fund is to enhance New Zealanders’ access to the work of outstanding contemporary New Zealand craft/object art practitioners and to support the practice of outstanding makers by supporting the acquisition of their work by New Zealand public art galleries and museums.